Wildhoney/Interpose/README.md

 };
 ```

 All of the `style` elements are placed alongside your component's markup.
-By default the <kbd>className</kbd> and <kbd>id</kbd> attributes are taken into consideration when generating the selector to house the CSS variables &mdash; however you can target `:root` &mdash; which is highly useful when used on conjunction with [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Shadow_DOM) &mdash; by supplying `isRoot={true}` property to the `StyleProperties` component.
+By default the <kbd>className</kbd> and <kbd>id</kbd> attributes are taken into consideration when generating the selector to house the CSS variables &mdash; however you can target `:root` &mdash; which is highly useful when used in conjunction with [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Shadow_DOM) &mdash; by supplying `isRoot={true}` property to the `StyleProperties` component.

 <img src="media/screenshot.png" />